(Johnson Photograph)

 In subsequent years, when a race winner reached the milestone of fifty years since their [first] Indy 500 victory, honors and accolades were planned with the driver often the guest of honor during pre-race ceremonies.

 In 1936, the Borg-Warner Trophy was unveiled as the prize for the Indianapolis 500.
 Winners would be presented the trophy in victory lane.
-After the race, the winner would take home a replica of the trophy which was embossed silhouette and mounted on an upright wooden plaque.
+After the race, the winner would take home a replica of the trophy which was an embossed relief, mounted on an upright wooden plaque.
 In 1988, Borg-Warner decided to revamp the winner’s prize, and introduced the BorgWarner Championship Driver’s Trophy®, better known as the “Baby Borg”.
 It is an 14-inch tall free standing trophy made of silver, which is essentially a miniature of the actual Borg-Warner Trophy.
 Rick Mears (the 1988 winner) was the first driver to be presented with a “Baby Borg”.

 When Parnelli Jones (the 1963 winner) reached his 50th anniversary milestone, officials with BorgWarner presented Jones with a Baby Borg.
 It was the beginning of a new tradition in which living former winners who did not receive the newer Baby Borg (they were presented with the older plaque only), were “upgraded” and would be presented with one on or around the 50th anniversary of their first victory.